geggleto/Collective/README.md

 Collective provides base classes that are container aware so you don't need to write your own!

 ## Actions
-The `Geggleto/Helper` namespace provides an extendable class `Geggleto\Helper\BaseAction` for your Actions if you are following ADR.
+Collective provides an extendable class `Geggleto\Helper\BaseAction` for your Actions if you are following ADR.

 ## Controllers
-The `Geggleto/Helper` namespace provides an extendable class `Geggleto\Helper\BaseContainerClass` for your Controllers if you are following MVC.
+Collective provides an extendable class `Geggleto\Helper\BaseContainerClass` for your Controllers if you are following MVC.

 ## Middleware
-The `Geggleto/Helper` namespace provides an extendable class `Geggleto\Helper\BaseMiddleware` for your Middleware.
+Collective provides an extendable class `Geggleto\Helper\BaseMiddleware` for your Middleware.

 ## Dependency Resolution
 In any class that extends either (`BaseAction`, `BaseMiddleware` or `BaseContainerClass`),